|

 You

-Fearless you were standing - burning was your ground;
+must remember - when in line of fire Fearless you were standing - burning was your ground;

 You chose to lay in ruin, rather than alive,